doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

 __You'll need to talk with your network admin to get the certificate file(s) and the technical details of the network configuration.__

 Your D3 will need to be in Developer Mode for this.
-[See how to request Developer Mode](Developer%20Mode.md)
+[See how to request Developer Mode.](Developer%20Mode.md) You will need to connect to a different WiFi network temporarily, so you can do this configuration.

 ## Copy certificate files to D3